ctrlplanedev/ctrlplane/e2e/README.md

 // Or with a random prefix to avoid naming conflicts const prefixedEntities = await importEntitiesFromYaml( api, workspace.id, yamlPath,
   {
     addRandomPrefix: true, // Add a random prefix to all entities
-    updateSelectors: true      // Update resource selectors to use the prefix }
+    updateSelectors: true, // Update resource selectors to use the prefix },
 );

 // With a custom prefix